 Project 6 (FDIP 5.06), provides students with the opportunity of working with an external client for creation of unique products to Aotearoa New Zealand.

-A portion of the programme involves students organising, planning and presenting a fashion collection in a Fashion Show.
+A portion of the programme involves students organising, planning and presenting a fashion collection in a Fashion Showcase.